Jamie Langfield: 2013–14 season

-In the 2013–14 season, Langfield gave away a penalty and received a red card in the third match of the season, as Aberdeen lost 2–0 against Celtic.
-In September and October 2013, Langfield only conceded a total of two goals.
-The following month, he signed a contract extension, keeping him at the club until 2016.
+In the semi–finals match against St Johnstone on 1 February 2014, Langfield kept a clean sheet and helped Aberdeen beat the opposition team 4–0 to reach the final for the first time in fourteen years.
+During the 2013–14 season, Langfield spoke out about the defending champion, Celtic, saying: "Celtic Park has not been the best of venues for me and I haven't had the best of luck against Celtic in the past.
+The 9-0 game [in November 2010] was a very sore one and people talk about it.
+I don't think I've ever beaten Celtic with Aberdeen, although I won there with Dundee, and it would be good to put that to bed by winning this one."
+In a fifth round of the Scottish Cup match against Celtic on 8 February 2014, he helped the club beat the opposition team 2–1 to go through to the next round and beating Celtic for the first time in his Aberdeen’s career.
+On 25 February 2014, Langfield started in goal one again for the club’s match against Celtic and helped the side win 2–1, giving the opposition team their first league loss of the season.
+In a follow–up match against St Johnstone, he earned his 100th clean sheet in top-flight football in Scotland, with a 1–0 win.
 Langfield started in goal in the Scottish League Cup final against Inverness Caledonian Thistle, where he played the entire match which finished 0–0 after extra–time and went to a penalty-shootout; Aberdeen won 4–2 on penalties, with Langfield's save from one of the Inverness attempts sealing victory.
-After the match, Langfield said "winning a cup at Parkhead with a team I love and I want to be part of.
+After the match, Langfield said: "winning a cup at Parkhead with a team I love and I want to be part of.
 That's incredible."
-The club's goalkeeper coach Jim Leighton said of Langfield: "I've never seen Jamie play better than he is at the moment.
+His performance was praised by his goalkeeper coach Jim Leighton, saying: "I've never seen Jamie play better than he is at the moment.
 It's great to see him reaping the rewards for the effort I see him putting in at training every day."